OpenMV Cam M7

 - Image Capture

-- You can use the OpenMV Cam to capture up to 320x240 RGB565 (or 640x480 Grayscale) BMP/JPG/PPM/PGM images.
+- You can use the OpenMV Cam to capture up to 640x480 Grayscale/RGB565 BMP/JPG/PPM/PGM images.
 You directly control how images are captured in your Python script.
 Best of all, you can preform machine vision functions and/or draw on frames before saving them.

 - Video Recording

-- You can use the OpenMV Cam to record up to 320x240 RGB565 (or 640x480 Grayscale) MJPEG video or GIF images.
+- You can use the OpenMV Cam to record up to 640x480 Grayscale/RGB565 MJPEG video or GIF images (or RAW video).
 You directly control how each frame of video is recorded in your Python script and have total control on how video recording starts and finishes.
 And, like capturing images, you can preform machine vision functions and/or draw on video frames before saving them.

 Finally, all the above features can be mixed and matched in your own custom application along with I/O pin control to talk to the real world.